sanidhaya/sanidhaya/README.md

 - 🌱 I’m currently learning Julia, Deno and TypeScript and trying understand how the human body works.
 - 👯 I’m looking to collaborate on NLP and Computer vision.
 - 🤔 I’m looking for help with life.
+- ⚡ Fun fact: I have blog and I started a series where I gave my AI model to write on various topics and understand what actually nlp understands.
+Go check it out : https://medium.com/@sanidhaya08sharma11